-As an entrepreneur it’s easy to become distracted by big-company tactics.
+As an entrepreneur, it’s easy to become distracted by big-company tactics.
 We want to “sell” our way out of a downturn or market ourselves to future growth.
-We like to excuse poor decisions with our lack of information and reporting.
+We like to excuse poor decisions due to lack of information and reporting.
 There’s always something that “mature” companies have that we don’t.

 We like to remind ourselves these gaps exist.
 It makes us feel better to have an excuse ready to go.

-In reality, only one thing really matters: creating a “wow experience.”
+In reality, only one thing really matters for business success: creating a “Wow!” experience for your customers.
 Customer service is everything.

 We won because we “out-wowed” our competition.
-Instead of focusing on putting together a killer proposal, we offered the client a wow experience.
-We invited their senior executive team to our offices for a “workout session.”
+Instead of focusing on putting together a killer proposal, we offered the client an experience that was designed to bowl them over.
+We invited their senior executive team to our offices for a “workout session” to talk through what the future might hold for their product.
 This workout session gave their team the opportunity to see 3Pillar in action.

 Location, location, location.

-At the time we were officing in a shared executive suite.
-We had intentionally picked an impressive location.
+At the time, our offices were in a shared executive suite where we could pay extra for perks like access to a state-of-the-art boardroom.
 We took advantage of the resources at our disposal and rented the shared boardroom for the day.

 Welcome them by name.